 Over 5,000 cardmembers rated 4.8 out of 5 stars* and now Discover "Ranked Highest in Customer Satisfaction with Credit Card Companies in a Tie" by J.D.
 Power+

-5% cash back for online shopping and department store purchases on up to $1,500 - Oct. through Dec.
-2014 when you sign up for 5%*.
+5% cashback in categories that change each quarter up to the quarterly maximum after you sign up for 5%.
 1% cash back on all other purchases.

-Free FICO® Credit Score online and on monthly statements, online and in our mobile app.*
+Free FICO® Credit Score on monthly statements, online and in our mobile app.*